Expensify/App/docs/articles/new-expensify/get-paid-back/Distance-Requests.md

 # FAQs

-## How can I change the mileage rate used on my distance requests or add an additional rate?

-If you use a group workspace, then you can edit the default distance rate or add additional rates in your Workspace settings.
-In Expensify Classic, go to Settings > Workspaces > [Your Workspace] > Expenses and scroll down to the Distance section to update or add mileage rates.
-You must be a workspace admin to modify or add rates.

 ## Is there an easy way to reuse recent locations?

 Yes!
 We save your recently used locations and list them out on the page where you select the Start and Finish.